SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Introduction

-In contrast to security research, many studies in the robustness domain have been more comprehensive and have considered the complex image processing pipeline.
+While many attacks on the image processing pipeline exist, defensive research is significantly underrepresented.
+By contrast, many studies in the robustness domain have been more comprehensive and have considered the complex image processing pipeline.
 However, these studies primarily focus on mitigating environmental influences and improving performance benchmarks~\cite{bijelic_benchmarking_2018} rather than addressing intentionally crafted attacks.
-As a result, \textit{they largely overlook specific security threats that could exploit this pipeline}.
-Our \ac{SoK} aims to bridge this critical gap by integrating insights from both security and robustness research.
-By doing so, we seek to help researchers develop a more resilient system that combines the strengths of existing works from both domains.
+As a result, \textit{works from the robustness domain are not sufficiently considered to secure the image processing pipeline}.
+Our \ac{SoK} aims to bridge this critical gap by integrating insights from both security and robustness domains.
+By doing so, we seek to help researchers develop a more resilient system that combines the strengths of works from both domains.

-Finally, the complexity of image processing pipelines and their extensive configuration options reveal a significant gap: \textit{no existing testbed effectively addresses the full spectrum of pipeline layers and configurations}.
-Existing studies often rely on simulations~\cite{blasinski_optimizing_2018, boloor_attacking_2020} and use unrealistic hardware (e.g., smartphone \cite{cao_invisible_2021} or semi-professional cameras~\cite{yu_reconfigisp_2021}).
-Furthermore, existing hardware testbeds~\cite{rowe_cmucam3_2007, adams_frankencamera_2010} lack comprehensive coverage and modern technology.
-This paper addresses this gap by proposing a new testbed that integrates advanced hardware, covers all pipeline layers, is cost-effective, open-source, and is easy to reproduce.
-Our testbed aims to enhance both the security and robustness of image sensors and facilitate the testing of attacks and countermeasures.
+Finally, the complexity of image processing pipelines and their extensive configuration options reveal another significant gap: \textit{no existing testbed in the scientific community effectively addresses the full spectrum of pipeline layers and configurations}.
+Existing studies often rely on simulations~\cite{blasinski_optimizing_2018, boloor_attacking_2020} or use unrealistic hardware (e.g., smartphones~\cite{cao_invisible_2021} or semi-professional cameras~\cite{yu_reconfigisp_2021}).
+Furthermore, prior hardware testbeds~\cite{rowe_cmucam3_2007, adams_frankencamera_2010} lack full pipeline coverage and up-to-date technology.
+Our paper addresses this gap by proposing PICT (\textbf{P}ICT is an \textbf{I}mage \textbf{C}apture \textbf{T}estbed), a new testbed that integrates carefully selected hardware that mimics contemporary automotive systems, covers all pipeline layers, is cost-effective, open-source, and easy to reproduce.
+PICT provides insights into both the security and robustness of the image processing pipeline and facilitates testing attacks and countermeasures.